 Dr. Damian Tambini (Oxford, UK) is a Senior Lecturer at the London School of Economics (LSE), and previously led the PCMLP program at Oxford University (2002-06).
 He is an expert in media and telecommunications, and has shared his research to fuel key policy debates in the field.
 He is a fellow of the Royal Society of Arts in the UK and serves on the Boards of The Oxford Media Convention, the Creative Archive License Group, and Polis.
 He also teaches for the TRIUM Global Executive MBA Program, an alliance of NYU Stern, the LSE and HEC School of Management.

-Dr. Stephen J. A. Ward (Madison, USA) is the author of the award-winning The Invention of Journalism Ethics: The Path to Objectivity and Beyond.
+Dr. Stephen J. A. Ward (Halifax, N. S., Canada) is an independent media ethicist and consultant, the author of the award-winning The Invention of Journalism Ethics: The Path to Objectivity and Beyond.
 For 15 years, he was a Canadian political journalist covering conflicts in Yugoslavia, Bosnia and Northern Ireland.
 He was also the British Columbia bureau chief for The Canadian Press news agency in Vancouver.
-He has a PhD from the University of Waterloo, Ontario, and he is Director & Professor at George S. Turnbull Center, Portland at the School of Journalism and Communication, University of Oregon.
-Prior to this he wasy a professor and director of the Center for Journalism Ethics at the University of Wisconsin-Madison.
+He has a PhD from the University of Waterloo, Ontario, and he was Director & Professor at George S. Turnbull Center, Portland at the School of Journalism and Communication, University of Oregon.
+Prior to this he was a professor and director of the Center for Journalism Ethics at the University of Wisconsin-Madison.

 Christopher Drake (Philadelphia, USA) has worked at National Public Radio in Washington, DC and CBS Radio Network in San Francisco, and practiced as an administrative lawyer for two years at a flagship Washington, DC law firm.
 He is currently pursuing doctoral studies in Management at the University of Pennsylvania's Wharton School of Business, focusing on behavioral ethics, corruption, and cultural diversity.
 Chris is a 2007 graduate of Harvard Law School (JD) and 2003 graduate of Stanford University (BA, International Relations).
 In 2007-08 he spent an academic year as a Fulbright Scholar in France.